Irritable Bowel Syndrome (IBS) Clinical Trials

 SUMMARY

 Constipation is a prevalent gastrointestinal condition.
 Beyond simple lifestyle measures (e.g. increasing fibre intake, hydration, levels of exercise), medical therapies are available for management.
 However, a sizeable number of sufferers are dissatisfied with drug treatments (either over-the-counter or prescribed), meaning there is an unmet need for alternative therapeutic strategies.
 Pre, pro- and synbiotics have emerged as one alternative treatment, and a growing body of evidence now supports their use in a proportion of individuals with mild constipation.
-However, we are currently unable to predict which individuals may benefit.
+However, it is currently not possible to predict which individuals may benefit.
 A better understanding of an individuals' symptoms and underlying pathophysiology may allow for more targeted treatment.
-We are testing a multistrain live bacterial food product (probiotic) containing billions of live and active bacteria that has been shown to improve symptoms in the irritable bowel syndrome (IBS: which is 'constipation-predominant' in many).
+The multistrain live bacterial food product (probiotic) being tested contains billions of live and active bacteria that has been shown to improve symptoms in the irritable bowel syndrome (IBS: which is 'constipation-predominant' in many).
 Notably, improvements ('completely resolved' or 'some positive difference') in bowel habit satisfaction, abdominal pain, bloating and urgency, as well as on quality of life have been shown after 4 or more weeks of this probiotc.
 This study aims to have 20 participants with self-reported constipation to assess improvements in constipation symptoms, quality of life and measures of gut function.

 Eligibility